Common Estate Planning Terms

 This term refers to someone who has been declared to be unable to manage their affairs.
 This can be on a temporary or permanent basis.
 This can be set out by a practicing physician or a court of law.

-Per capita refers to how your estate will be distributed if a beneficiary passes away.
-With per capita distributions, the deceased beneficiary’s share goes equally to the remaining beneficiaries.
+Per capita refers to how your estate will be distributed if a beneficiary passes away .
+With per capita distributions of passing off your legacy with estate planning, the deceased beneficiary’s share goes equally to the remaining beneficiaries.

 Per stirpes is another term that refers to how your estate will be distributed if they pass.
 This form of distribution passes the deceased beneficiary’s share equally to their descendants.